sebuelias/CS50_Notes/Week 4 - Memory/inDepthNotes.md

 * struct car *mycar = malloc(sizeof(car))
 * (*mycar).year = 2011;
-* **OR** it can be done with mycar->year = 2011, the **->** dereferences the pointer and accesses the field
+* **OR** it can be done with mycar->year = 2011
+the **->** dereferences the pointer and accesses the field

 ## Defining Custom Types
 Existing data-types, such as a char, can be aliased with the typedef keyword.
-In the previous lessons this was done with typedef char* string so string is an alias for the char*, in the cs50 library.
+In the previous lessons this was done with **typedef char* string** so string is an alias for the char*, in the cs50 library.
-It can also be done with structs struct mycar{...} car_t.
+It can also be done with structs, struct mycar{...} car_t.

 ## Recursion
 Recursion is when a function calls itself as part of its execution.

 Recursive functions have a base case and a recursive case, and they can have multiple of each case.
 The base case is what terminates the function process when triggered, it's a simple solution that stops the function.
 The recursive case is when the function calls itself, but with a slight alteration to make itself smaller

-One example of this is a factorial, which multiplies all the integers in positive integer to each other.
+One example of this is a factorial, which multiplies all the integers in a positive integer to each other.
 A factorial of 5 would be 5x4x3x2x1 = 120.

 * factorial(1) = 1
 * factorial(2) = 2 * factorial(1)